 There are two ways to get a tour guide.

-2. You get a tour that includes a tour guide in either Flores or Belize.
-(More info on that as well).
+- You get a group tour that includes a tour guide in either Flores or Belize.

-For those coming from Flores and wanting to do sunrise: you must purchase your ticket in advance at a BANRURAL anywhere in the country.
+For those coming from Flores and wanting to do a Tikal sunrise tour, you must purchase your ticket in advance at a BANRURAL anywhere in the country.
 Luckily for you, there is a BANRURAL 10 minutes walk from Flores.
 Here is the map attached below.

 The bank ONLY accepts cash, it will be 150Q for day entrance or 250Q for sunrise or sunset entrance.
 You will also need a form of identification (ID or passport).

 For those coming from Belize, chances are you won’t be able to see the sunrise tour and won’t have to go through the hassle of buying the ticket a day in advance.

 If you do decide to do a sunrise tour from Belize, you should be on a tour that will give you information on how to purchase a sunrise ticket.